 - You trade with information, not money.
 However, there is too much information.

 - Keep it simple.
-Focus on the news relating to your investments.
+Focus on the news directly impacting your investments.

-- Solution: 1) Invest for the long term = the daily news becomes less important.
-2) Read YIG’s weekly updates, articles, and our COVID-19 strategies.
+- 1) Invest for the long term means the daily news becomes less important.